AnnaAxelsson051/Paint-and-Chat-Application/README.md

 ---
 ## Description

-This is a combined drawing and chat application with a GUI, built with JavaFX and tests in JUnit5.
-Images can be drawn freely or using pre selected shapes, the user can select already drawn lines or images and modify their size and color, or use the multilevel undo/redo functionality to undo/redo drawn lines, shapes and colors.
-Drawn images can be exported in SVG-format.
-The app includes network server connection via TCP Sockets, which enables multiple users to simultaneously draw on the same image whilst chatting.
+A full stack Paint application that merges drawing and chat functionalities within a user-friendly GUI.
+Built with JavaFX, the app features a comprehensive suite of tools, including freehand drawing, predefined shapes, and image manipulation where lines, sizes and colors are adjustable.
+The multilevel undo/redo capability allows seamless correction and experimentation.
+Exports are supported in SVG format, making images easily shareable.
+The application includes TCP Sockets-based network server for real-time collaborative drawing and chatting.

 ---

 ## Technologies used:

 - JavaFX
+- JUnit
+- TCP Sockets
+- SVG Export
+- GUI
 - FXML
 - CSS
 - MVC
-- Design Patterns
-- Network communication
 - Scene builder
 - Canvas
+- GraphicsContext
+- Event Handling